Ten Lakes Spectacular Preview

 One of the forest’s most celebrated residents is the red squirrel, and Whinlatter remains one of their last strongholds in England.
 The careful management of the woodland has helped protect these iconic animals, along with a wide variety of birds, insects, and plant life.

-St John's in the Vale is a quiet and unspoilt valley located just south of Keswick in the Lake District.
+St John's in the Vale is a quiet valley just south of Keswick.
 Sheltered between the imposing bulk of Blencathra and the gentler ridge of High Rigg, the valley has a peaceful, enclosed feel that sets it apart from busier tourist areas nearby.

 Unlike many parts of the Lake District, St John’s in the Vale has no lake, but its beauty lies in its open green pastures, dry stone walls, and sweeping views of surrounding fells.
 The valley floor is dotted with traditional farms and narrow lanes, giving it a timeless, rural character.
 Walking routes here are quieter and less crowded, making it ideal for those looking to experience the landscape at a slower pace.
+At its heart stands the tiny St John's in the Vale Church, often described as one of the most isolated churches in the Lake District.

 Ten Lakes Spectacular